 Seven Generations Ahead provides building assessments for on-site solar installations for interested parties.
 We also assist organizations by developing RFPs and gathering reputable project partners for many kinds of solar projects.
 We create support strategies to attain 100% renewable energy for institutions and organizations.
 Lastly, we implement solar energy education and subscription enrollment assistance for institutions and residents ready to go solar.

 Not sure where to start?
-Learn the basics of solar energy on this web page.
-Then reach out to Mark Burger, our solar consultant, about hosting one of our educational forums or to get answers to your specific questions.
+Learn how to get started right here.
+Contact Mark Burger, our solar consultant, about hosting one of our educational forums or to get answers to your specific questions.

-SGA helps non-profits and businesses interested in building on-site solar PV systems.
+SGA helps non-profits, public sector, and businesses interested in building on-site solar PV systems.
 Contact Mark Burger for support with an initial assessment and procurement at no cost to you.

 For larger power needs (i.e. hospitals, school districts, and municipalities):

 - Large scale solar PV systems can be purchased outright.
 Find a trustworthy professional through the IL Solar Energy Association.